kparc/kcc/README.md

 The title of this chapter is borrowed from a legendary book published in 1945, a small volume by mathematician George Pólya where he shows how to tackle problems and arrive to solutions.
 It is a very inspiring read.

 Let's tackle a little problem.
-We will look at a k function that actually does something very useful and implements a familiar algorithm.
-The subject of the game is to figure out how it is implemented in k and to identify the algorithm.
+We will look at a 𝒌 function that actually does something very useful and implements a familiar algorithm.
+The subject of the game is to figure out how it is implemented in 𝒌 and to identify the algorithm.
 It is very useful to dissect all of it on paper, so put your interpreter aside for now.

 So here is the code: